 The FCJ intends to support projects in the coming year to increase the availability and quality of counsel at the earliest phase of the criminal case - the initial bail hearing - and will develop and disseminate resources to foster enhanced advocacy to challenge bail and detention policies that unnecessarily incarcerate low-risk accused persons and use bail as ransom to extract mass guilty pleas.
 The FCJ will work to implement two resolutions recently adopted by NACDL that call for access to counsel as soon as a criminal conviction may be entered or liberty is at stake and challenging the practice of money bail.

 Restoration of Rights and Status After Conviction

-The Foundation for Criminal Justice supports NACDL’s Task Force on the Restoration of Rights and Status After Conviction.
+The FCJ supports NACDL’s Task Force on the Restoration of Rights and Status After Conviction.
 The Task Force is currently holding hearings across the United States to look at the legal mechanisms used to restore rights and status, such as pardons, expungements, and certificates of good conduct.
 Following these hearings, the Task Force will produce a report identifying best practices, and specific legislative and policy proposals to facilitate restoration of rights and status after completion of sentence.